Homepage

 Stole from a café in Marianao while the owners were at the hospital with their sick son

-Young Cuban doctor decides to change professions and starts to succeed where she least expected
+Young Cuban doctor decides to change professions and begins to thrive where she least expected

 Comercio Interior puts deteriorated premises in Havana up for tender due to its inability to manage them